openshift/ansible-service-broker/docs/specs/add-kubernetes-support.md

     Projects, using the clients.
  6. Convert any broker tools and scripts to target either OpenShift or Kubernetes.
+ 7. Hook up the broker to the Cluster pkg.
+ 8. Accept Cluster and ClusterVersion parameters and create validations.
+ 9. Pass $CLUSTER as a variable to the APB.

 **apb-examples**

- 7. Add support for Kubernetes to ```oc-login.sh``` script.
+ 10. Add support for Kubernetes to ```oc-login.sh``` script.
 Also, it should be renamed.

 **CI**

- 8. Convert upstream CI, Travis, to using catasb to setup Kubernetes and the latest service-catalog so the gate can be used to test new PRs.
+ 11. Convert upstream CI, Travis, to using catasb to setup Kubernetes and the latest service-catalog so the gate can be used to test new PRs.

 ### Phase Three
 Broker Overhaul - Convert all the CLI commands to API calls and round out any